polymath-ai/architecture/monorepo.md

 │   └── <file>.js
 │
 │   ...

 ```

 We try to place most of the code into sub-directories of the `src` directory, organizing them according to their purpose.

 ## Testing

-We use [ava](https://github.com/avajs/ava) for testing and place test files into a separate `tests` directory, with the same file name name as what they test.
+We use [ava](https://github.com/avajs/ava) for testing.

+We place test files into a separate `tests` directory, with the same file name name as what they test.

 ## Publishing packages